 Because CMPs on the market tend to provide a set of functions that differ based on the chosen cloud platform, clients should use this research to run a separate assessment for each of the cloud platforms they intend to use.
 For example, a CMP may support Amazon CloudWatch but not Azure Monitor as data source.
 Therefore, the CMP should be scored as “Yes” for AWS and “No” for Microsoft Azure with respect to the “Cloud-platform-native monitoring integration” criterion.

-The wheel in figure 1 has evolved a bit since the version of my previous post.
+The wheel in the above figure has evolved a bit since the version of my previous post.
 However, that has been a necessary step to take as we dove into the actual requirements beneath each category.
 We are happy with the results of this research and we’re confident that Gartner clients will be as well.
 We encourage all clients to use the Evaluation Criteria for Cloud Management Platforms and Tools and share their feedback for future improvement or refinement.